khaykindima/IsraeliCoinsCount/README.md

 ## Key Features

 * **Config-Driven Workflows**: Almost all parameters are centralized in `config.py` for easy management of experiments.
 * **Flexible Data Handling**: Supports automatic data splitting by ratio or using pre-defined `train/valid/test` folders.
+The script can also recursively discover `images`/`labels` folders in nested subdirectories.
 * **Advanced Post-Processing**: Includes a customizable pipeline to improve model accuracy by filtering predictions based on:
     * Per-class confidence thresholds.
     * Bounding box aspect ratio.